andylolu2/Learn-CUDA/README.md

 ### Hardward support

-RTX 2060 only supports Tensor Core MatMuls with FP16 inputs and FP32 compute dtype.
-Using either FP16 / FP32 for both inputs and compute dtype will fail.
+RTX 2060 only supports Tensor Core MatMuls with FP16 inputs and FP16/32 compute dtype.
+Using FP32 for both inputs and compute dtype will fail.

+## CuDNN find plan

+`cudnnFindPlan` doesn't always get the correct plan, quite annoying.

 ## Discoveries